MicrosoftLearning/dp-420-cosmos-db-dev/instructions/25-monitor.md

 ---
 lab:
-    title: 'Use Azure Monitor to analyze an Azure Cosmos DB SQL API account'
+    title: 'Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account'
-    module: 'Module 11 - Monitor and troubleshoot an Azure Cosmos DB SQL API solution'
+    module: 'Module 11 - Monitor and troubleshoot an Azure Cosmos DB for NoSQL solution'
 ---

-# Use Azure Monitor to analyze an Azure Cosmos DB SQL API account
+# Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account

 Azure Monitor is a full stack monitoring service in Azure that provides a complete set of features to monitor Azure resources.
 Azure Cosmos DB creates monitoring data using Azure Monitor.
 Azure Monitor captures Cosmos DB's metrics and telemetry data.